tdepuyt/maritimechartservice-sample-viewer/README.md

 * Updated requirements section
 * Updated deployment steps
 * Search widget is now functional
-* Compatible with WAB 2.4
+* Compatible with WAB 2.3 and greater
-* Supports JS API 3.20
+* Supports JS API 3.19 and greater
 * Only supports ArcGIS for Maritime: Server 10.5